orill/orill/README.rst

 Installation
 ------------

-Uncompress ORILL files in a directory where a Python 2.7+ shell is available (with Numpy and Scipy).
+Uncompress ORILL files in a directory where a Python 2.7+ shell is available (with Scipy).
 In the Python shell, type:

 >>> from ORILL import ORILL_CODE
 >>> ORILL_CODE('ORILL_TEST.yml')